Colleges and Applications

 A single application will be used to consider students for all Northeast scholarships except those that indicate a separate application is required.

-NOTE: High ACT scores do not guarantee a student will be chosen as a BOG recipient.
+Board of Governors - NOTE: High ACT scores do not guarantee a student will be chosen Merit Awards

 FAFSA:

-High School Presentations and FAFSA Completion Nights – the Northeast Financial Aid office offers help to area high schools by providing financial aid presentations (overviews) and FASFA completions completion nights:
+High School Presentations and FAFSA Completion Nights – the Northeast Financial Aid office continues to offer help to area high schools by providing financial aid presentations (overviews) and FASFA completion nights.
+Due to weather uncertainties and other constraints, the following parameters are being implemented:

 Complete the Scheduling Form with available dates and times.